Filament Drying

 This is the item I use: https://amzn.to/3xgGh8H

-Noting this so I can throw away the empty container.
+Noting this for when I lose the empty container.

 Posted in 3D Printing | Leave a comment